jatinkumar762/Design-Patterns-Java/Structural Patterns/Facade.md

 #### Implementation Consideration

-* A facade should minimize the complexity of subsystem and provide usabe interface.
+* A facade should minimize the complexity of subsystem and provide usable interface.
 * We can have an interface or abstract class for facade and client can use different subclasses to talk to different subsystems implementations.

 #### Example